 No matter the type, most fractures are extremely painful and can limit or stop your mobility.
 You may also notice swelling, tenderness, and bruising around the affected area, and bones may appear out of place or visibly deformed.

 The type of broken bone, its location, and the level of damage to its surrounding tissues determines the severity of the condition.
 Prompt treatment is vital to fending off future complications, such as infection, nerve and blood vessel damage, and deformity when bones do not heal correctly.
 Treatment consists of putting the pieces back together and in proper position.
 This may have to be done surgically, with or without pins and screws, or with traction which uses a gentle, steady pulling action.
 Once aligned, fractures must be immobilized with a cast to allow the bones to grow back together in the correct position.
 For less severe cases, a functional cast or brace may be used which allows controlled movement.
 Recovery depends on health and age, and the severity of the fracture.
 The time it takes to heal can range from a few weeks to several months.
 Pain usually stops long before healing is complete, so it is imperative that you follow instructions and not push yourself too soon.
 Once your cast is removed, physical therapy exercises will help you regain strength, range-of-motion, flexibility, and function.

 Although you can’t always prevent a broken bone from occurring, a diet rich in calcium and vitamin D will promote bone strength, and weight-bearing exercise will help keep your bones strong, making you less vulnerable to fractures.

-For more information, or if you need treatment, contact Brandon Percival, DPM, Julie Percival, DPM, and William Harris IV, DPM, at Carolina Podiatry, Inc. You can reach us in Lancaster, SC by dialing (803) 285-1411, or in Fort Mill, SC at (803) 548-FEET.
+For more information, or if you need treatment, contact Brandon Percival, DPM, Julie Percival, DPM, and William Harris IV, DPM, at Carolina Podiatry, Inc. You can reach us in Lancaster, SC by dialing (803) 285-1411, or in Indian Land, SC at (803) 548-FEET.